MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-create-clusters-portal.md

     - Select Microsoft Entra authentication with Kubernetes RBAC.
 This option lets you choose one or more Microsoft Entra groups.
 By default, all members of the specified Microsoft Entra groups have cluster administrator access to the AKS hybrid cluster.
 This option also enables you to connect to AKS Arc from anywhere, without requiring a line of sight to the on-premises infrastructure.
 Make sure to add yourself to the Microsoft Entra group.
 If you don't add yourself, you can't access the AKS Arc cluster using kubectl.
     - Choose one or more Microsoft Entra groups and then at the bottom of the screen, select **Next: Networking**.

-1. On the Networking page, select an AKS Arc VNet, called **Logical Network**.
+1. On the Networking page, select an AKS Arc VNet from the drop down list, called **Logical Network**.
 The Kubernetes nodes and services in your cluster get IP addresses and networking configurations from this VNet.
 Make sure your infrastructure administrator gave you Contributor access on an AKS Arc VNet.

 1. Select **Integration**.
 Connect your cluster to other services such as Azure Monitor, which is enabled by default.
+You can also add Kubernetes extensions to your cluster from the **Home > `YourClusterName` > Settings > Extensions** blade.

    You can choose the default Log Analytics workspace. or create one of your own.
 This workspace stores monitoring data.